Anandesh-Sharma/Upwork-Zep-Automation/README.md

 1. Replace print statements with rotating loggers
 2. Add a monitor to watch, pereferrably I would use a telegram bot that keeps me posted incase something doesn't work.
 3. For fun, I want to create an alexa skill which will trigger the script on a voice command.
+4. Bug : if program tries to log out of allowed days window, program isn't throwing error.

 ## How to utilize this project?